fysikteknologsektionen/ftek-monoplugin/README.md

 ### Getting started

-Install npm and Composer dependencies:
+Install npm and Composer dependencies (performed automatically when a devcontainer is first created):

 ```console
 npm install